Skip to content

 If you’re planning a trip to New York City at Christmas, the Dyker Heights Christmas Lights tour is something you shouldn’t miss out on.

-The city of New York goes all out for the festive season, with oversized Santa’s and sparkling lights galore, but certain neighbourhoods have taken this to the next level.
-An area which is famous for going over and above at Christmas is Dyker Heights.
+The city of New York goes all out for the festive season, with oversized Santas and sparkling lights galore, but certain neighbourhoods have taken this to the next level.
+Dyker Heights is famous for going over and above at Christmas.

-Dyker Heights, a residential neighbourhood in Brooklyn, New York, began the tradition of over-the-top Christmas displays around 30 years ago and since then, those residing in the area have been competing with one another good naturedly to put on the greatest displays.
+Dyker Heights, a residential neighbourhood in Brooklyn, New York, began the tradition of over-the-top Christmas displays around 30 years ago.
+Since then, residents have been competing well-naturedly to put on the most incredible displays.

-The area attracts around 100,000 tourists per year, with visitors taking one of the various bus tours on offer with a local guide on hand to point out all of the must-see sights!
+The area attracts around 100,000 tourists annually.
+Visitors take one of the various bus tours on offer, with a local guide on hand to point out all the must-see sights!

 Bay Ridge Christmas Lights Tour In New York City

-Another Brooklyn neighbourhood to visit in New York City at Christmas to witness the spectacular Christmas decorations on display is Bay Ridge
+Another Brooklyn neighbourhood to visit in New York City at Christmas to witness the spectacular Christmas decorations on display in Bay Ridge.

-The Italian-American neighbourhood, like Dyker Heights, boasts some amazing over-the-top homemade displays, with residents kitting out their homes in the brightest and biggest decorations and lights.
-And while you’re there, be sure to check out some of the amazing eateries available.
+Like Dyker Heights, the Italian-American neighbourhood boasts some amazing, over-the-top homemade displays, with residents kitting out their homes in the brightest and biggest decorations and lights.
+While you’re there, be sure to check out some of the amazing eateries available.

 Fifth Avenue Window Displays

-The festive window display tradition in New York City dates all the way back to the late 1800s with the famous department store Macy’s reportedly being the first to start the trend.
+The festive window display tradition in New York City dates back to the late 1800s, with the famous department store Macy’s reportedly being the first to start the trend.

-The tradition has since caught on, with many visitors to New York City planning their very own walking tour to see some of the spectacular festive window displays at landmark locations across the City.
+The tradition has since caught on, with many New York City visitors planning their own walking tour to see some of the spectacular festive window displays at landmark locations across the City.

 The displays usually appear just after Thanksgiving and remain up until after New Year’s Day, so there’s plenty of time for some retail therapy during your festive trip to New York City whilst taking in the famous window displays on your way!

-Some of the most notable displays we would recommend visiting include Bloomingdales, Macys, Saks Fifth Avenue and Bergdorf Goodman’s to get you in the mood for the holiday season.
+Some of the most notable displays we recommend visiting include Bloomingdales, Macy’s, Saks Fifth Avenue and Bergdorf Goodman’s to get you in the mood for the holiday season.

 Festive Foods And Treats In New York City At Christmas